 Maine is targeting land-based aquaculture operations that utilize recirculation aquaculture systems (RAS).
 These state-of-the-art, high-tech systems circulate water through elaborate filtration that removes and sanitizes waste.
 The waste is then dehydrated and reused as nutrient-rich compost, biofuel or some other purpose.

 A very small amount of water is drawn from the ocean to replenish the artificial ponds, and that is extensively monitored and filtered.
 RAS is so ecologically sound that it results in a water savings of 95 to 99 percent.
-And the water leaving RAS fish farms is of the same or higher quality than that of water coming in.
+And the water leaving RAS fish farms is of the same or higher quality as that of water coming in.

 This process is both safe and highly efficient.
 Contact between the farmed fish and the outside world is eliminated and the compost created through the process can be used by our agricultural community to feed their crops.